-Classroom Etiquette and Netiquette: The use of lap tops is permitted only for purposes related to the course.
-(If I notice excessive giggling, I will assume you are not looking at course related material!)
+Classroom Etiquette: The use of lap tops is permitted only for purposes related to the course.
 All cell phones, iPods, and any other hand held devices are strictly forbidden during class.
 Violation of this policy will result in your being requested to leave the class and receiving an unexcused absence.
-Respectful speech is required at all times, in class and in the various Sakai forums.
-Disputes and disagreements are expected, but vulgar and insulting language will not be tolerated.
-All Sakai forums will be monitored for compliance.

 - 2) Quizzes (45% of final grade): Multiple choice, true-false, or essay quizzes will occur on a regular basis to test the students' grasp of ideas and concepts under discussion.
 The quizzes will be made available on Sakai: Tests and Quizzes.
-Quizzes will be made available for a 72-hour period according to the schedule below.
+Quizzes will be made available for a 5 day period according to the schedule below.
 Once you begin the quiz, you will have a set time limit to complete it.
 Once you start the quiz, you must complete it in one sitting.
 You cannot save your answers and return at a later time to finish it.
 In case of unintended submission or any other problems taking the quizzes, students must contact me immediately.
 I will determine if you deserve to retake the quiz. - 3) Three tests (45% of final grade, each test is 15%): The tests will be multiple choice and true/false.
 The questions will be based on the key terms and concepts at the end of each chapter or section in both textbooks.
 The students must understand these terms in the context of the readings and class discussions.
 Make up exams will be given to students having an excused absence.
 The student must contact me immediately upon returning to class so that arrangements can be made with the department secretary, who will proctor the exam.

-Grading Policy: All final grades will be calculated according to the Rutgers' grading system.
-Letter grades and numerical grades on a scale of 100 to 65 will be converted to the point system as follows: 4.0 = A (100-90), 3.5 = B+ (89-85), 3.0 = B (84-80), 2.5 = C+ (79-75), 2.0 = C (74-70), 1.0 = D (69-65), 0.0 = F (64 and below).
-For the purpose of quizzes, tests, and papers, as applicable to each course, a grade of A- (90-92) will be used and is equivalent to 3.8 points.
+Grading Policy: All final grades will be calculated according to the Rutgers' grading system: 4.0 = A (100-90), 3.5 = B+ (89-85), 3.0 = B (84-80), 2.5 = C+ (79-75), 2.0 = C (74-70), 1.0 = D (69-65), 0.0 = F (64 and below).
 An incomplete ("T" grade) for this course will not be given unless the student consults with me about the reason for not completing the course work on time.
 Grades that appear in the Sakai Gradebook are only close estimations of your grade.
 I reserve the right to adjust and override these grades as I deem necessary.
 All final grades are based on my assessment of your work.